-The knights, through their mid-winter food appeal, sought donations of non-perishable food from St Benedict's parishioners, as well as students from St Benedict's Primary School, to be distributed throughout Canberra.
-KSC Canberra branch secretary Mr Stephen Blair presented the donations to the St Vincent de Paul Society for distribution through its network.
-"One of the knights' objects is the conduct of charitable activities, and this was a practical way of achieving this," he said.
+Joint effort to help local needy

+Benedict's Primary School, to be

+distributed throughout Canberra.

+tary Mr Stephen Blair presented

+the donations to the St Vincent

+de Paul Society for distribution

+KSC Canberra branch secre-

 Parish administrator Fr Steve Fletcher said St Benedict's was known as "a giving parish, generous in its support of a number of charitable activities each year, and this was no exception".

 School principal Mrs Anne Staines said the school ran a similar activity at Christmas "so supporting this appeal just came naturally".

-FOR FASHION TIPS AND YOUR NEAREST CENTRE VINNIES.ORG BROUGHT TO YOU IN PARMTERSHIP WITH Students get safety message
+FOR FASHION TIPS AND YOUR NEAREST CENTRE V feel good shopping BROUGHT TO YOU IN PARATERSHIP WITH

 Students from St John Vianney's Primary School, Waramanga (above) were among those to release white balloons over the National Museum of Australia during National Child Protection Week.
 An initiative of the National Association for the Prevention of Child Abuse and Neglect, the week included the inaugural White Balloon Day official ceremony.
 Internet safety was one of the main focuses of the day.
 Sydney teenager Sage Parker told attendees of how a 23-year-old man solicited indecent photographs of her over the internet when she was 13.

-Other talks reminded parents that, just as they would never allow strangers into their children's bedrooms, nor should they allow their children to communicate with strangers Students then helped to release the white balloons, which are a symbol of support for the protection of children.
+Other talks reminded parents that, just as they would never allow strangers into their children's bedrooms, nor should they allow their children to communicate with strangers online.
+Students then helped to release the white balloons, which are a symbol of support for the protection of children.
 They are used as a tool to raise awareness that the wellbeing and safety of Australia's children is everyone's responsibility.
 WHAT DO YOU KNOW?